Walker21122008/Hasini---Retro-Gaming-Retrospective-Project/README.md

 #### Title Screen Analysis

 ![SNES Title Screen](Images/SNES-TitleScreen.png)
+*Figure 8: Super Castlevania IV (SNES, 1991) title screen.
+Smooth gradients, hardware alpha blending on the vine textures, and dozens of simultaneous grey and purple values replace the dithering strategies required on earlier hardware.*

 The jump to [256 simultaneous colours](https://www.copetti.org/writings/consoles/super-nintendo/) removes every restriction that defined the earlier entries - and it shows immediately.